 8> may additionally select the time and frequency resources in the subsequent NR SL slot overlapping with the LTE SL subframe.

-5> else if the selected resource pool is not SL-PRS dedicated resource pool:
+5> else if the selected resource pool is not Dedicated SL-PRS resource pool:

 6> randomly select the time and frequency resources for one transmission opportunity from the resources indicated by the physical layer as specified in clause 8.1.4 of TS 38.214 [7] which occur within the SL DRX Active time, if configured, as specified in clause 5.28.2 of the destination UE selected for indicating to the physical layer the SL DRX Active time above, according to the amount of selected frequency resources, the remaining PDB of SL data available in the logical channel(s), and the remaining SL-PRS delay budget of the SL-PRS transmission(s), if available, allowed on the carrier.

-5> else if the selected resource pool is SL-PRS dedicated resource pool:
+5> else if the selected resource pool is Dedicated SL-PRS resource pool:

 6> randomly select the time and frequency resources for one transmission opportunity from the resources indicated by physical layer as clasue 8.2.4 of TS 38.214 [7] as specified in clause 5.28.2, according to the remaining SL-PRS delay budget of the SL-PRS transmission(s).